bsom/machination/README.md

 # Machination

-Plot to create a Eurorack laptop-like PC with a simple embedded MIDI control surface
+Plot to create a hodge-podge Eurorack laptop-like PC with a simple embedded MIDI control surface

 - [x] Identify hardware to use
 - [x] Identify cabling to use